atultyagi612/Todo-App/README.md

-# TODO-App
+# To-do App
-A Todo app using Nodejs , express , mangodb , googleauth
+A To-do app using Nodejs , express , mangodb , googleauth

-This repository contains code for TODO-App using Nodejs , express , mangodb , googleauth
+This repository contains code for To-do App using Nodejs , express , mangodb , googleauth

 Technology used : -Nodejs -express